Big Mama dune during sunrise

 On a bush walk, you’re out there on foot, walking the very same terrain as lions and cheetahs, with nothing but your boots and a skilled guide to keep you grounded.
 It’s a humbling experience that lets you connect with the land on a deeper level, paying attention to the small details of the African wilderness that often go unnoticed.

 The goal here isn’t to spot a lion (in fact, you’d prefer not to!) but to immerse yourself in the delicate ecosystem and discover the smaller, often overlooked creatures that make this landscape so special.
+We got to pickup the skull of a long lost Kudu (and it was really heavy!), identify small insects, learn about the droppings of animals, and much more!
+It’s a completely different experience than doing a safari in a vehicle, and completely worthwhile!

 To experience a bush walk, check out these standout private lodges outside Etosha.